sigven/gvanno/README.md

 				    Variant Effect Predictor (VEP) processing, default: canonical,appris,biotype,ccds,rank,tsl,length,mane --vep_skip_intergenic
-				    Skip intergenic variants in Variant Effect Predictor (VEP) processing, default: False
+				    Skip intergenic variants in Variant Effect Predictor (VEP) processing, default: False --vep_coding_only
+	          Only report variants falling into coding regions of transcripts (VEP), default: False

 	Other optional arguments:
 	--force_overwrite     By default, the script will fail with an error if any output file already exists.